accountinglib/accountinglib/README.md

 * Possibly AI llm integration, currently considering ideas for AI and openai. see https://github.com/tjake/Jlama

 ## AccountingApp Features
-[AccountingApp](accountingapp/README.md) is a Swing GUI app for managing accounting ledger and inspecting SAF-T files.
+[AccountingApp](accountingapp/) is a Swing GUI app for managing accounting ledger and inspecting SAF-T files.
 * Java Swing GUI for creating and updating accounting data and reports.
 * View Ledger, Accounts, Vouchers, SAF-T import
 * Validation and display of SAF-T files

+## AccountingLib-AI Features
+* [AccountingLib-ai](accountinglib-ai/) is for development of AI for use in accounting.
+Uses https://github.com/tjake/Jlama

 ## Status
 [![](https://jitpack.io/v/accountinglib/accountinglib.svg)](https://jitpack.io/#accountinglib/accountinglib)